MateoSC1999/WeUsThem/README.md

 This repo is divided into two main files the Components file, and public file.
 The public file has the basic files and code that is generated when creating a REACT appication.
 The Components file is where all my code is, in this file you guys will find: App.js, AddContact.js, ContactList.js, ContactC.js, Header.js, index.js and App.css.
 Each file does what the neame implies.
 Additionally the Node_Modules file is not uploaded as GitHub did not allowed me to upload the folder.

-Again I really appreciate the opportinity for letting me do this test, which made me realze that even though I am a recent graduate there are many thing I still need and wish to keep learning.
+Again I really appreciate the opportinity for letting me do this test, which made me realze that even though I am a recent graduate there are many thing I wish to keep learning.
 And it would amazing to enhace this process with such an amazing like you guys.

 Thnanks,
 Mateo C.